adelakrompova/english-for-designers/09-storytelling/index.md

 As a self-proclaimed amateur expert in writing motivational letters, I would like to share a few tips that have helped me in finding my dream job.
 I have compiled these helpful tips into the following points:

+### - Make it clear that you know where and for which job position you are applying.